 The conference is hosted by the Centre for Irish Studies at Charles University, Prague and takes place under the aegis of the European Federation of Associations and Centres of Irish Studies (EFACIS).
 The event is supported by the Department of Foreign Affairs and Trade, Ireland.

 The conference is free for all participants.
-Basic student accommodation will be provided for international participants upon request (please notify us when sending your paper abstract).
+Basic student accommodation will be provided for international participants upon request.
 Publication options will be discussed as part of the closing session of the conference; these include a refereed collection of essays.

 The closing session, co-presented by Dr Tom Walker (TCD) and Dr Ondřej Pilný (Charles University), will focus on research and publication opportunities, career building, and funding in Irish Studies.

 Paper abstracts of 250 words, in either English or Irish, should be submitted to the organisers at firstname.lastname@example.org by 30 January 2017.
 Abstracts must include the title of the paper, name and e-mail address, institutional affiliation and any AV requirements for your presentation.

 Einat Adar, Galina Kiryushina, Ondřej Pilný, and Markéta Pospíšilová.